Ozzie Ramos: Central Valley Fuego

 On September 7, 2023, it was announced that Central Valley Fuego FC would transfer Ramos to fellow USL League One side Forward Madison FC in exchange for a 2024 international roster spot.

 Carolina Core

 Ramos signed with MLS Next Pro club Carolina Core on August 5, 2024.
+Ramos would go on to make 7 appearance for the side.

+Texoma FC

+Ramos signed with USL League One side Texoma FC during March 2025 ahead of the clubs inaugural season.
+He went on to play in 30 matches in all competitions with 1 assist that year during the club's only professional campaign.

+New York Cosmos

+Ramos signed with USL League One side New York Cosmos on August 3, 2026 after training with the club for several weeks.

 Personal life

 Born in the United States, Ramos is of Mexican descent.